Sagging (fashion): Reaction

 Two weeks after the "Pants on the Ground" video became popular due to American Idol (see below), a billboard campaign against the style of sagging pants was launched in the Dallas, Texas, area.
 The billboards feature Big Mama Joseph from the 1997 film Soul Food saying, "Pull 'Em Up!" and asks youngsters to "Keep it a secret!"
 The campaign is the brainchild of Dallas Mayor Pro Tem Dwaine R. Caraway, and uses advertising space donated by Clear Channel Outdoor.
-Another billboard campaign against sagging pants was launched in Brooklyn, New York by New York State Senator Eric Adams on March 28, 2010.
+Another billboard campaign against sagging pants was launched in Brooklyn, New York, by New York State Senator Eric Adams on March 28, 2010.
 In May 2010, New York State Senate President Malcolm Smith used US$2,200 from his campaign fund to launch a similar campaign in Queens.

-At the 2010 Winter Olympics in Vancouver, Japanese snowboarder Kazuhiro Kokubo was barred from participating in the opening ceremonies due to dressing sloppily, including a loosened tie, shirt hanging out, and sagging pants.

 In the fall of 2010 at Westside Middle School in Memphis, Tennessee, the policy on handling sagging pants is for students to pull them up or get "Urkeled", a reference to the character Steve Urkel of the 1990s television show Family Matters.
 In this practice, teachers would pull their pants up and attach them there using zip ties.
 Students would also have their photo taken and posted on a board in the hallway, for all of their classmates to see.
 In an interview with WMC-TV, Principal Bobby White stated that the general idea is to fight pop culture with pop culture.
 One teacher at the school claimed to have "Urkeled" up to 80 students per week, although after five weeks students got the message, and the number dropped to 18.

-On November 23, 2010, Albany, Georgia passed a city ordinance that banned the wearing of pants or skirts with top more than three inches below the top of the hips, and imposed a fine of $25 for the first offense, increasing to up to $250 for subsequent offenses.
+On November 23, 2010, Albany, Georgia, passed a city ordinance that banned the wearing of pants or skirts with top more than three inches below the top of the hips, and imposed a fine of $25 for the first offense, increasing to up to $250 for subsequent offenses.
 By September 2011, City Attorney Nathan Davis reported that 187 citations had been issued and fines of $3,916 collected.

-On December 8, 2010, the city of Opa-locka, Florida voted unanimously on a $250 fine or 10 hours of community service for individuals who did not pull their pants up.
+On December 8, 2010, the city of Opa-locka, Florida, voted unanimously on a $250 fine or 10 hours of community service for individuals who did not pull their pants up.